rasheqrahman/eb_linkedin/README.md

-# EB_Linkedin
+# EB_LinkedIn

 This small ruby program uses the Eventbrite and LinkedIn APIs to pull in LinkedIn profile data for Eventbrite registrants.

-## Getting Started - Registering with Linkedin and Eventbrite
+## Getting Started - Registering with LinkedIn and Eventbrite

 #### LinkedIn API

-In order to access the Linkedin API, you'll need to get an API key.
+In order to access the LinkedIn API, you'll need to get an API key.
 To do so you have to create a LinkedIn app by visiting (https://www.linkedin.com/secure/developer) and registering your "app".
 Once you've registered you will be assigned an "API Key" and a Secret Key.
 See below for an example.

 ![Screenshot](https://raw.github.com/rasheqrahman/eb_linkedin/master/linkedin_secret_key.png)